RedactedCoder23/AOS/subsystems/dev/README.md

 - Basic PCI enumeration.
 - Interrupt handling stubs.

+This subsystem is for developer experimentation only and is not built in release targets.

 **Baton pass**: Device APIs remain unimplemented.
 Next agent should expand `driver_register()` semantics and document the kernel interface in `AGENT.md`.